mmollaverdi/Realtime-tweet-stream/README.md

 - Use environment variables for twitter keys
 - Handle corner cases such as 'disconnect' events
 - Build a nicer UI
-- Get rid f hardcoded 'localhost' in the HTML page